Email FacebookTwitterMenu burgerClose thin

 Like with your retirement account, make a plan.
 Identify an amount of emergency savings that you feel like you can realistically achieve, then begin to save up.
 It’s appropriate, indeed wise, to prioritize those savings over accelerated mortgage payments.

-A Strong Market
+4. A Strong Market

 In a case like this, it is true that you will make more money by investing in the low-risk asset than you will save by paying off your mortgage early.
 For example, say you have a 3% interest rate on your mortgage and the S&P 500 is posting returns of 5%.
-Every dollar you spend on your mortgage will save you $0.03, but every dollar you invest in an index fund would gain you $0.05.
-The index fund would come out ahead by $0.02 per dollar.
-Just keep in mind that long-term stock market returns can be fickle and your debt is fixed.
-The returns that you’re investing for today may not be as strong in 10 or 15 years, while your interest rate will tick away year by year.
+Every dollar you spend on your mortgage will save you $0.03, but every dollar you invest in an index fund will gain you $0.05.

-The Bottom Line
+Bottom Line

-Why You Might Not Want to Pay Off a MortgagePaying off your mortgage early is usually a good idea, but in some cases you’re better off putting your money elsewhere.
+Why You Might Not Want to Pay Off a MortgagePaying off your mortgage early is usually a good idea, but in some cases, you’re better off putting your money elsewhere.
 This is particularly true if you have urgent, unmet financial needs, such as catching up with retirement savings or paying down toxic debt.
 It’s also sometimes the case if you see an obvious type of arbitrage opportunity: a discrepancy between what can reasonably be expected from the stock market contrasted with your mortgage’s interest rate.

 Tips on Mortgages

 • Do not risk becoming “house rich.”
 This is the term for someone who has a valuable home, but because it soaks up all their money they have no cash on hand.
-Take a spin through our mortgage calculator to figure out how you can hit that perfect middle ground of a great home and great finances.
+Take a spin through our mortgage calculator to figure out how you can hit that perfect middle ground between a great home and great finances.

 Photo credit: ©iStock.com/PeopleImages, ©iStock.com/MartinPrescott, ©iStock.com/peterschreiber.media